 The following fellowships require a separate application.

 There are several fellowships that require a separate application process and are awarded through their respective organizations.
-Please see below for more information on these fellowships and directions for how to apply.
+Please see below for more information on these fellowships and directions on how to apply.

 The Aker Scholarship is a grant awarded to Norwegian students pursuing the MBA [or MFIN, MBAn] at MIT Sloan.
 MIT is one of the selected few universities to receive this scholarship.
 Funding is available to Norwegian students and those with strong ties to Norway who are accepted into post-graduate degree programs.
 The scholarship will supplement any other funding to cover the full cost of study and living expenses.
 For more information and to apply, visit the Aker Scholarship website.

 Awarded to two Spanish nationals who obtained their engineering degrees from a Spanish university and will join the MBA, Master of Finance, or Master of Business Analytics program.
 The scholarship covers full tuition for two years (12 months for MFIN and MBAn programs).
 To be eligible, MBA candidates must be admitted in Round 1 or Round 2; MBA, MFIN, and MBAn candidates must submit their application for the scholarship to FGB within 20 days of their admission decision.
 Find more information here.

 The Kennedy Scholarship is an academic award for British students studying at two of the world's finest universities - Harvard and MIT.
 It can be used to fund a wide variety of programmes at MIT and across all the graduate schools within Harvard - from PhD to LLM, from MPH to March.
 It can also fund a Special Studentship for those wanting a general programme of non-degree study.
 Learn more here.